Ryder System, Inc. (NYSE:R) Shares Sold by Northern Trust Corp

-Several other hedge funds and other institutional investors have also made changes to their positions in R. JPMorgan Chase & Co. lifted its holdings in Ryder System by 13.6% in the 1st quarter.
-JPMorgan Chase & Co. now owns 193,131 shares of the transportation company’s stock worth $15,322,000 after buying an additional 23,111 shares in the last quarter.
-Cetera Advisor Networks LLC acquired a new position in Ryder System in the 1st quarter worth $290,000.
-MetLife Investment Management LLC lifted its holdings in Ryder System by 33.3% in the 1st quarter.
-MetLife Investment Management LLC now owns 34,694 shares of the transportation company’s stock worth $2,752,000 after buying an additional 8,674 shares in the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in Ryder System by 10.5% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 19,678 shares of the transportation company’s stock worth $1,561,000 after buying an additional 1,876 shares in the last quarter.
-Finally, Great West Life Assurance Co.
-Can lifted its holdings in Ryder System by 12.5% in the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 32,930 shares of the transportation company’s stock worth $2,691,000 after buying an additional 3,652 shares in the last quarter.
-Institutional investors and hedge funds own 83.62% of the company’s stock.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Headlands Technologies LLC purchased a new position in Ryder System during the third quarter valued at $26,000.
+Fortis Capital Advisors LLC boosted its holdings in Ryder System by 2,716.7% in the 1st quarter.
+Fortis Capital Advisors LLC now owns 338 shares of the transportation company’s stock worth $30,000 after buying an additional 326 shares during the last quarter.
+Huntington National Bank increased its stake in Ryder System by 37,100.0% during the 2nd quarter.
+Huntington National Bank now owns 372 shares of the transportation company’s stock worth $32,000 after buying an additional 371 shares in the last quarter.
+CWM LLC boosted its stake in shares of Ryder System by 33.9% in the third quarter.
+CWM LLC now owns 438 shares of the transportation company’s stock worth $47,000 after acquiring an additional 111 shares during the last quarter.
+Finally, Exchange Traded Concepts LLC increased its position in shares of Ryder System by 406.0% during the third quarter.
+Exchange Traded Concepts LLC now owns 506 shares of the transportation company’s stock worth $54,000 after purchasing an additional 406 shares in the last quarter.
+Hedge funds and other institutional investors own 83.62% of the company’s stock.

+In other news, CMO Karen M. Jones sold 7,737 shares of the stock in a transaction dated Wednesday, February 28th.
+The shares were sold at an average price of $113.48, for a total transaction of $877,994.76.
+Following the sale, the chief marketing officer now owns 12,396 shares of the company’s stock, valued at $1,406,698.08.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Company insiders own 4.00% of the company’s stock.

-Ryder System (NYSE:R – Get Free Report) last issued its quarterly earnings results on Wednesday, February 14th.
-The transportation company reported $2.95 earnings per share for the quarter, topping analysts’ consensus estimates of $2.75 by $0.20.
+Ryder System (NYSE:R – Get Free Report) last announced its earnings results on Wednesday, February 14th.
+The transportation company reported $2.95 earnings per share for the quarter, topping the consensus estimate of $2.75 by $0.20.
 The company had revenue of $3.02 billion during the quarter, compared to analyst estimates of $2.98 billion.
 Ryder System had a net margin of 3.45% and a return on equity of 19.68%.
-The business’s revenue for the quarter was down 2.1% compared to the same quarter last year.
-During the same period in the prior year, the business posted $3.89 EPS.
-Sell-side analysts expect that Ryder System, Inc. will post 11.73 earnings per share for the current year.
+Ryder System’s revenue was down 2.1% compared to the same quarter last year.
+During the same quarter last year, the firm posted $3.89 earnings per share.
+As a group, research analysts anticipate that Ryder System, Inc. will post 11.73 earnings per share for the current year.

 Ryder System Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 15th.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
 Stockholders of record on Tuesday, February 20th will be paid a $0.71 dividend.
+The ex-dividend date is Friday, February 16th.
 This represents a $2.84 dividend on an annualized basis and a dividend yield of 2.51%.
-The ex-dividend date of this dividend is Friday, February 16th.
-Ryder System’s dividend payout ratio is currently 32.53%.
+Ryder System’s payout ratio is presently 32.53%.

-In other news, CMO Karen M. Jones sold 7,737 shares of the business’s stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $113.48, for a total transaction of $877,994.76.
-Following the sale, the chief marketing officer now owns 12,396 shares in the company, valued at $1,406,698.08.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Company insiders own 4.00% of the company’s stock.

 Ryder System, Inc operates as a logistics and transportation company worldwide.
 It operates through three segments: Fleet Management Solutions (FMS), Supply Chain Solutions (SCS), and Dedicated Transportation Solutions (DTS).
 The FMS segment offers full-service leasing and leasing with flexible maintenance options; commercial vehicle rental services; and contract or transactional maintenance services of trucks, tractors, and trailers; access to diesel fuel; and fuel planning and tax reporting, cards, and monitoring services, and centralized billing, as well as sells used vehicles through its retail sales centers and www.ryder.com/used-trucks website.